EPCCed/2020-12-14-archer2-developers-online/_episodes/02-connecting.md

 ## Data transfer best practice

-There is a lot of information available in the ARCHER2 documentation on how to transfer data using the methods above and how to make it efficient in the documentation linked above.

-Here are the main points you should consider:
+Information on how to transfer data efficiently using the above methods is available in the ARCHER2 documentation.
+Nevertheless, here are the main points you should consider:

 * **Not all data are created equal, understand your data.** Know what data you have.
 What is your critical data that needs to be copied to a secure location?
 Which data do you need in a different